jhiltonatr/java-challenge/readme.md

 ## Project improvements

 ### Frameworks version
-:check: As newer versions of frameworks will have fewer vulnerabilities, performance improvements and more features to profit from.
+✔️ As newer versions of frameworks will have fewer vulnerabilities, performance improvements and more features to profit from.
 Keeping up-to-date becomes important !

-:info: As the usage of Java 8 is a **restriction**, The following versions will be the latest version supporting this Java version.
+ℹ️ As the usage of Java 8 is a **restriction**, The following versions will be the latest version supporting this Java version.

 | Framework  | Before | After                      | Comments                                                         |
 |------------|--------|----------------------------|------------------------------------------------------------------|